 If your application impacts U.S. national interests, government interests, or public safety in some way. then USCIS may be very likely to approve your case expedite request.
 The U.S. government agency or entity concerned is responsible for making the expedite processing request for your case on your behalf.
 The government entity may be the United States Department of Defense, Department of Homeland Security(DHS), or another.
 The U.S. government must prove that a delay in processing your application is detrimental to a national interest situation or threatens national security interests in some way or another.

 We can help you prepare your immigration application for free with our simple web application.
-Click the button below to get started.

 Certain application scenarios do not qualify for a USCIS case expedite request.
 You cannot expedite your case with USCIS if you have already requested premium processing for the case.
 Additionally, If you request expedited processing for a case outside of the processing timeframe because of an error you made (USCIS calls this an “applicant’s failure”), USCIS will not approve your expedite request.
 You also can’t expedite processing for, say, an Employment Authorization Document (EAD) application just so that you can begin working sooner.
 In all cases, you must prove one of the needs listed in the previous section of this article in order for USCIS to approve your expedite request.